HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ### D. Normalized Discounted Cumulative Gain (NDCG)

-A way to make comparison across queries fairer is to normalize the DCG score by the maximum possible DCG at each threshold
+A way to make comparison across queries fairer is to normalize the DCG score by the maximum possible DCG at each threshold [[Felipe Almeida]][Evaluation Metrics for Ranking problems: Introduction and Examples], [[Pranay Chandekar]][Evaluate your Recommendation Engine using NDCG]

 ```
 NDCG@k = DCG@k/IDCG@k